ksu-cs-cc/ksu-cs-cc.github.io/content/1-cis115/00-introduction/00-syllabus-115.md

 For more information, visit the Honor & Integrity System home web page at: [http://www.k-state.edu/honor/](https://www.k-state.edu/honor/)

+{{% notice warning %}}

-**For this course, a violation of the Honor Pledge will result in an automatic 0 for the assignment and the violation will be reported to the Honor System.
-A second violation will result in an XF in the course.**
+The standard policy for this course, a violation of the Honor Pledge will result in an automatic 0 for the assignment and the violation will be reported to the Honor System.
+A second violation will result in an XF in the course.
+The sanctions will apply to **ALL** parties involved in the violation.

+**Note that depending on the severity of the first violation, the sanction may be worse than just a 0 for the assignment**

+{{% /notice %}}

 ## Students with Disabilities